waywardphilosopher/lookingforwisdom/content/posts/ptolemais.md

 +++
 categories = ["Philosopher Files"] date = 2022-03-10T10:00:00Z
-description = ""
 draft = false
 image = "/images/emily.jpg"
 slug = "ptolemais"
-summary = "Ptolemaïs of Cyrene, the ancient philosopher, and what she can teach us about the art of music." tags = ["Philosopher Files"] title = "Learning to Play the Piano With Ptolemaïs of Cyrene"
+description = "Ptolemaïs of Cyrene, the ancient philosopher, and what she can teach us about the art of music." tags = ["Philosopher Files"] title = "Learning to Play the Piano With Ptolemaïs of Cyrene"